vaulot/Chapter-2020-Lopes-Metabarcoding-phytoplankton/README.md

-# Phytoplankton diversity and ecology using HTS
+# hytoplankton diversity and ecology through the lens of high throughput sequencing technologies

-Lopes dos Santos et al. in prep.
-Phytoplankton diversity and ecology through the lens of High Throughput sequencing technologies.
-In "Advances in Phytoplankton Ecology: applications of emerging technologies" edited by Lesley Clementson, Ruth Eriksen and Anusuya Willis.
-Elsevier.
+Lopes Dos Santos, A., Ribeiro Gérikas, C., Ong, D., Garczarek, L., Shi, X.L., Nodder, S., Vaulot, D. et al. 2022.
+Phytoplankton diversity and ecology through the lens of high throughput sequencing technologies.
+In Clementson, L., Eriksen, R. & Willis, A. [Eds.]
+Advances in Phytoplankton Ecology.
+Applications of Emerging Technologies.
+Elsevier, p. in press.

 ## Data from the metaPR2 database